 Then, you see, it’s Easter Monday.
 It’s just beginning.
 Now we get a glimpse of the New Creation, because now we discover the “now what?”
 We go back to work, life resumes its usual routine, yes, but with the massive difference that now we live in that Great Day of the Lord for fifty days, a fitting foretaste of what’s coming to us after Christ’s return.
 I walked the property this morning and saw in the blackberry blossoms and green strawberries a fullness of time that feels less like the end of a story than the beginning of one.
 C. S. Lewis wrote in the final scene of the Narnia chronicles, “Now at last they were beginning Chapter One of the Great Story which no one on earth has read: which goes on for ever: in which every chapter is better than the one before.”
 That’s what Easter Monday feels like to me: the beginning of a season that shouts, “He’s making all things new!”
 Keep your eyes peeled, because the waves of that distant shore sometimes wash over the hills of Tennessee with great glad joy.
 I feel in my chest a loosening of tension, a relief that the grieving of Lent is past, the hard-fought self-discipline is behind me, and I can enter the days of work and rest with a subtly euphoric freedom from the thistle and thorn that infests the ground.
 I’m still working in the fields, but for now it’s with gladness and not groaning.

 I know it won’t last.
 Creation still awaits her king.
 But moving through the story this way piques my yearning for the New Jerusalem like nothing else, and I’m happy to join with Christians all over the world who hold fast to the hope of the resurrection by truly celebrating it not just on Easter Sunday but on Easter Monday and for the next forty-nine days too.
-That’s why we’re doing the show tonight in Nashville, and why the Resurrection Letters tour is just getting started.
+That’s why we’re doing the show tonight in Nashville, and why the Resurrection Letters tour was born.

-I usually don’t share my setlists because I like for there to be a bit of mystery to a concert, but it felt right to let you in on what these concerts have looked like, in case you want to make a playlist.
+I usually don’t share my setlists because I like for there to be a bit of mystery to a concert, but it felt right to let you in on what these shows have looked like.
+(We’ve even posted playlists on iTunes and Spotify.)
 We open the second half with “Hosanna,” a Palm Sunday song.
 Then I explain to the audience that we’ll walk through the crucifixion by playing all the songs from Resurrection Letters: Prologue:

 “Last Words” (the seven things the Gospels tell us that Jesus said on the cross)